crwg/cleananomaly/README.md

-Latest Patches and Fixes for S.T.A.L.K.E.R.
+Latest Patches and Fixes Pack for S.T.A.L.K.E.R.
 Anomaly 1.5.2

 WORKS ONLY WITH DX11 R4 Render TYPE